google/WebFundamentals/src/content/en/fundamentals/native-hardware/capturing-images/index.md

 picture.
 The system camera app will be started directly, instead.

 ### Drag and drop
-If you are already adding in the ability to upload a file, there are a couple of easy ways that you can make the user experience a little richer.
+If you are already adding the ability to upload a file, there are a couple of easy ways that you can make the user experience a little richer.

 The first is to add a drop target to your page that allows the user to drag in a file from the